girder/girder/docs/migration-guide.rst

 well as building targets only necessary when running testing.

 The new build process works by generating a ``package.json`` file in ``girder/web_client`` from the template (``girder/web_client/package.json.template``).
-The generated ``package.json`` includes all plugin web client dependencies as well as a list of npm packages containing web client extensions.
-The build process is executed in place (in the Girder python package) in both development and production installs.
+The generated ``package.json`` itself depends on the core web client and all plugin web clients.
+The build process is executed in place (in the Girder Python package) in both development and production installs.
 The built assets are installed into a virtual environment specific static path ``{sys.prefix}/share/girder``.

 Static root is required during web client build
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^